 The varied landscape provides a wonderful and very attractive setting that is enjoyed for a wide range of recreation and access.
 The Estate is also important for wildlife, particularly bats, and part of the site is designated a Local Nature Reserve.

 The perfect setting for that special day, the history doesn’t fail to add to the character of the venue.
 With its stunning gardens and Gothic splendour of the main hall, what better way to celebrate with your guests.
-The Gothic Hall can entertain up to 60 (56) guests for the ceremony and wedding breakfast, with the Secret Garden offering scope for almost any size marquee.
+The Gothic Hall can entertain up to 60 (56) guests for the ceremony and wedding breakfast, with the Secret Garden offering scope for up to 200 guests within the marquee.
 Alternatively hold your ceremony outdoors in the delightful Old English Garden followed by a lovely traditional drinks reception, before moving into your marquee within the Secret Garden to celebrate with friends and family.

 With exclusive access to the Gothic Hall and Secret Gardens on your wedding day, there will be plenty of opportunity to explore the fantastic estate.
 This unique venue really does offer the setting people dream of, its breath-taking grounds the perfect opportunity for photographs you will treasure forever.